 Adults: The recommended starting total dose of methimazole is 15 mg to 60 mg daily divided into 3 doses taken at 8-hour intervals.
-Depending on the response, your doctor may decrease the total dose to 5 mg to 15 mg daily.
+Depending on the response, your doctor may increase or decrease the total dose.

 Children: For children, the dose is determined by the child's body weight.
 The usual starting dose is 0.4 mg per kg of body weight divided into 3 doses and given at 8-hour intervals.
 Depending on the response, your doctor may decrease the total dose to 0.2 mg/kg of body weight daily.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.